- MyRegent Portal

 Interlibrary Loan (ILL) is a FREE borrowing and loaning book service.
-ILL obtains books, articles, book chapters, and other research materials not owned by Regent University Library for students, faculty and staff.
-Due to copyright restrictions alumni may ONLY request books and not articles.
+ILL obtains books, articles, book chapters, and other research materials for students, faculty and staff.

-Distance Students (DE) can request circulating books to be shipped to your home that Regent Library owns and you can also request articles.
-Additionally, Interlibrary Loan will borrow from other libraries up to 2 books per semester that are unavailable in the Regent collection.
+Distance Students (DE) can request circulating books owned by Regent Library to be shipped to their home.
+Additionally, Interlibrary Loan will borrow books that are unavailable in the Regent Collection from other libraries.
 This service is available for DE students that live within the Continental United States.
-Please keep in mind that the items are first delivered to Regent Library then shipped to your address which will result in a shorter check-out period.
+Please keep in mind that items borrowed from other libraries are first delivered to Regent Library, before being shipped to your address which will result in a shorter check-out period.
 Due to the shorter check-out period, you may want to consider using your local public library ILL department for this service.

 Public patrons are not eligible for Regent University ILL services; however we encourage all public patrons to use their local public libraries for all ILL needs.